 see our groups publication list for 3 recent publications.

-The Ocean Biogeochemical Processes Laboratory and field facilities are located in the Lawrence Berkeley National Laboratory's Earth Sciences Division.
+The Ocean Biogeochemical Processes Laboratory and field facilities are located at the Lawrence Berkeley National Laboratory.
+He is affiliated with the Earth and Environmental Sciences Area.
 LBNL is a 15 minute walk (or bus ride) from McCone Hall.

 What I like most about oceanography is that I need to draw on all my undergraduate basics (math, physics, chemistry, biology, computers, engineering...) to answer the difficult questions about where carbon goes in the ocean.
 There are always new things to discover and we've just only begun.